Interstate 84 in Idaho

 Interstate 84 (I-84) in the U.S. state of Idaho is a major Interstate Highway that traverses the state from the Oregon state line in the northwest to Utah state line in the southeast.
 It primarily follows the Snake River across a plain that includes the cities of Boise, Mountain Home, and Twin Falls.
 The highway is one of the busiest in Idaho and is designated as the Vietnam Veterans Memorial Highway.

 I-84 runs for 276 mi within Idaho, beginning near Ontario, Oregon, and traveling concurrent with several U.S. routes through the Boise metropolitan area and Mountain Home towards Twin Falls.
 I-84 splits away from US 30 and the Snake River at a junction with I-86 near Declo, where it turns southeast to cross the Sublett Range into northern Utah.
 The highway has an auxiliary route, I-184, which serves downtown Boise.

 Route description

 I-84 is the longest Interstate highway in Idaho, running for 276 mi and connecting several of the state's largest metropolitan areas.
 It has a single auxiliary route, I-184 in Boise, and several business routes.
 The highway was officially designated as the Vietnam Veterans Memorial Highway in 2014, mirroring the name for Oregon's section of I-84.
-The Idaho section of I-84 is maintained by the Idaho Transportation Department (ITD), which conducts an annual survey of traffic on certain highway segments that is expressed in terms of average annual daily traffic (AADT), a measure of traffic volume for any average day of the year.
+The Idaho section of I-84 is maintained by the Idaho Transportation Department (ITD), which conducts an annual survey of traffic on certain highway segments that is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
 Average daily traffic volumes on I-84 in 2018 ranged from a minimum of 9,552 vehicles near Sweetzer Summit and 139,113 vehicles at I-184 in western Boise.